 Navigating treatment and keeping track of the different information can be overwhelming for the person with cancer.
 You can provide support by helping them manage their medical journey.
 This might mean helping keep a diary of symptoms and side effects, taking notes during appointments, managing medications and upcoming appointments, or working with the care team to help make care and treatment decisions for your loved one.

 Someone with cancer can feel like their life is on hold.
 In addition to managing appointments and treatment, the person with cancer can often be experiencing physical side effects that impact their day-to-day life.
 Providing practical support such as cleaning the home, preparing meals or helping to care for children are often appreciated.
-You could also provide transport to and from treatment or ask if there is any regular activities you could take care of for the time being.
+You could also provide transport to and from treatment or ask if there are any regular activities you could take care of for the time being.

 Sometimes just being there for your loved one and offering your companionship can mean the most.
 Some ways to provide emotional support include being a good listener, providing comfort and understanding, communicating with family and friends, or helping access professional support if needed.